What Problems Do We Solve and What Industries Do We Serve?

 Lipp Law solves legal problems stemming from new business opportunities, challenges, and employment separations.
 We have experience with both corporate and employee matters, representing both management and select individual clients, which means that we know legal strategies and best practices inside and out.

-When litigation is necessary, Lipp Law’s litigation team handles commercial transactions and litigation matters in a cost-effective and efficient manner.
+When litigation is necessary to resolve a business or employment dispute, Lipp Law’s litigation team protects and advances its clients’ rights and interests before courts, arbitration tribunals and government agencies throughout the Washington Metropolitan Area.
 With over 20 years of combined experience and satisfied clients, Lipp Law is pleased to serve the DMV area’s legal needs.

 PROBLEMS WE SOLVE

 - Forming businesses

 - Resolving noncompete issues (noncompete, litigation, enforcement, responding to cease and desist letters)

 - Navigating toxic employee issues